TaehaKim-Kor/EVCIDNet/README.md

 >>
 >> Department of Electronic and IT Media Engineering
 >>
->> Main contribution : Dataset Creation, Dataset Augmentation, Neural Network Training and Test
+>> Main contribution : Camera Application, Dataset Creation, Dataset Augmentation, Neural Network Training and Test
 >
 > Jinyeong Lee
 >> Seoul National University of Science and Technology